 Build your AI inventory first.
 You cannot comply with Michigan's requirements if you do not know which systems are in scope.
 Map every AI or automated decision system your company uses that touches Michigan residents — including third-party vendor tools integrated into your product.

 Assign a compliance owner.
 Designate someone — legal counsel, a privacy officer, or a dedicated AI governance lead — to track regulatory developments, own the audit documentation, and respond if an enforcement inquiry arrives.
-The compliance deadline is 2027.
+Michigan's implementing regulations are expected to set precise compliance deadlines.
 Don't wait until the deadline to start.

 Michigan AI law in the broader regulatory landscape